davidschramm/coronavirus-toolkit/docs/README.md

 > _“Everyone, me included, is anxious about COVID-19 and wants to do the right thing for their families and friends.
 Back in 2000 my company produced a toolkit to make it easy for doctors to follow clinical practice guidelines.
 I’m applying the lessons I learned then to do the same thing for households doing whatever they can to help in this crisis.”_

-The first volunteers met online on Monday 23 March and plan to focus on helping households that are symptom free.
+The first volunteers met online on Monday 23 March 2020.

 This is non-paid commitment from a motivated team of volunteers from all walks of life and we have no sponsorship from any establishment.